 - Have a high likelihood of long-term sustainability.

-- Nominees applying as institutions must have equality and diversity and inclusion reflected in their human resource policies, and in the composition of their staff, membership and activities.
+- Candidates applying as institutions must have equality and diversity and inclusion reflected in their human resource policies, and in the composition of their staff, membership and activities.

-- Nominees applying as individuals must demonstrate that they have defended and supported pluralism principles in their professional and personal lives.
+- Candidates applying as individuals must demonstrate that they have defended and supported pluralism principles in their professional and personal lives.

 |May 31, 2022||Submission process closes||Submissions will be accepted until 5 p.m.
 Eastern Time.|

 |The Centre’s Secretariat processes and screens submissions received.
 Some candidates may be required to provide additional documentation.|